AmbiqAI/heartkit/README.md

 ### 3. Test Model (test_model)

-The `test_model` command will evaluate the performance of the model on the reserved test dataset.
+The `test_model` command will evaluate the performance of the model on the reserved test set.
 A confidence threshold can also be set such that a label is only assigned when the model's probability is greater than the threshold; otherwise, a label of inconclusive will be assigned.
-Using a threshold of 95% will lead to roughly 15% of test data being labeled as inconclusive while increasing F1 score from __95.3%__ to __99.6%__ and accuracy from __96.4%__ to __99.7%__.
+Using a threshold of 95% will lead to roughly 15% of test data being labeled as inconclusive while increasing F1 score from __95.3%__ to __99.3%__ and accuracy from __96.4%__ to __99.3%__.

 ```bash
 python -m ecgarr test_model --config-file ./configs/test-model.json